Battle of Wanat: Aftermath

-U.S. withdrawal
+US withdrawal

-After the battle, Major General Jeffrey J. Schloesser, U.S. Army commander of coalition troops in Regional Command East, Afghanistan, decided to abandon the patrol base and sent additional U.S. troops to assist the base evacuation.
-Three days after the engagement the United States and Afghan armies withdrew from Wanat.
+After the battle, Major general Jeffrey J. Schloesser, US Army commander of coalition troops in Regional Command East, Afghanistan, decided to abandon the patrol base and sent additional US troops to assist the base evacuation.
+Three days after the engagement the US and Afghan forces withdrew from Wanat.
 An ISAF statement said ISAF and Afghan security forces "... will continue to perform regular patrols near the village of Wanat."
 The coalition forces continued to maintain a larger patrol base about four miles away from Wanat and concentrated on protecting the larger Pech River Valley.

 The district police force for the area was disarmed by the Americans and the district chief and police chief were briefly detained and questioned.
 Both were released within 24 hours, according to a spokesperson for the district chief.

-Speaking at a Pentagon news conference after the attack, U.S. Chairman of the Joint Chiefs of Staff, Navy Admiral Mike Mullen said the incident indicated that "... all involved with operations on the (Pakistan-Afghanistan, especially the porous Kunar, Kashmir, and Nuristan), border must do a better job of policing the region and eliminating the extremists' safe havens in Pakistan's federally administered tribal areas that are launching pads for attacks on coalition forces."
+Speaking at a Pentagon news conference after the attack, US Chairman of the Joint Chiefs of Staff, Admiral Michael Mullen said the incident indicated that "... all involved with operations on the (Pakistan-Afghanistan, especially the porous Kunar, Kashmir, and Nuristan), border must do a better job of policing the region and eliminating the extremists' safe havens in Pakistan's federally administered tribal areas that are launching pads for attacks on coalition forces."
 The Associated Press reported that the attack underscored a general gain in strength of Afghan insurgents.

 However, the 173rd Brigade Commander, Colonel Charles "Chip" Preysler, specifically rebutted that conclusion in an interview on July 20, 2008.
 He stated that previous media accounts of the engagement mischaracterized the level of development of the platoon's defences.
 He also said that the withdrawal of the platoon did not constitute "abandoning" the position because no permanent defensive infrastructure was developed or left behind.
-He further stated that the position was "... not overrun in any shape, manner, or form ...", adding that, "It was close combat to be sure — hand grenade range."
+He further stated that the position was "... not overrun in any shape, manner, or form ...", adding that, "It was close combat to be sure – hand grenade range."

 U.S. Army investigation

-An investigation by the U.S. Army, completed on August 13 and released to the public the first week of November 2008, found that the Taliban fighters had been assisted by the Afghan local police (ALP), forces and a district leader.
+An investigation by the US Army, completed on August 13 and released to the public the first week of November 2008, found that the Taliban fighters had been assisted by the Afghan local police (ALP), forces and a district leader.
 The evidence included large stocks of weapons and ammunition discovered in the police barracks in Wanat after the battle.
 The stocks were much more than could be used by the villages' 20-man police force and included dirty weapons which appeared to have been used recently.
 In response to the report, Schloesser concluded that the governor and local police chief "... had probably been acting under duress and had been cooperative with American troops."
-The governor was absolved of blame in the attack but it was unclear about what was done with the local police chief.
+The governor was absolved of blame in the attack, but it was unclear about what was done with the local police chief.